Programming-Paradigms-2020-21/programming-coursework/README.md

   At each choice point, go all possible ways, and keep track of all the paths that result.
   Stop exploring any path from which you cannot move, or which takes you to a previous location along this path.

-You should provide a comprehensive set of unit tests for your code.

 ## Notes

-You should use a `JFileChooser` to *read in* the puzzle; we want to see interoperability with Java.
-There is a `chooseFile` function in the provided files that you can use as a model.
+- You should read in the puzzle from a file.
-The input file will consist of `n` lines, where each line represents a single row.
+- The input file will consist of `n` lines, where each line represents a single row.
   Each line will contain `n` non-negative integers, separated by single spaces, with no leading or trailing spaces.

-You should write your program to solve one puzzle and then quit; there is no need to ask the user whether s/he wishes to solve additional puzzles.
+- You should write your program to solve one puzzle and then quit; there is no need to ask the user whether  s/he wishes to solve additional puzzles.
-You are not required to use a Kotlin `Array`; feel free to use a `List` or any other data structure that you prefer.
-The solution should be printed out in one of the two formats shown above (your choice).
+- The solution should be printed out in one of the two formats shown above (your choice).

-As always, ensure you have a regular and complete commit history for each repository.
+As always, ensure you have a regular and complete commit history for your repository.

 ## Additional grading considerations